psychemedia/ace-of-spades-devilish-tales/src/tragic_affair_southsea.md

 # A Tragic Affair in Southsea

 Wild Bill Hickock may well have been holding the Ace of Spades as he played out his last hand of cards at Nuttal & Mann's Saloon in 1876, but for three friends in Southsea, in December, 1806?
-Well, they had a differnt game in mind, where the Ace was supposed to provide a shooting target:
+Well, they had a different game in mind, where the Ace was supposed to provide a shooting target:

 ```{admonition} *A most melancholy circumstance*, December, 1806
 :class: dropdown